-What does this mean?
-Put simply, the MTD for VAT rules say you must use compatible software for VAT accounting and keep VAT accounting records digitally.
+The MTD for VAT rules say you have to use compatible software for VAT accounting and keep VAT accounting records digitally.

-This might feel like a big change.
-But it’s simply that the government wants to help businesses move into the digital age – with all the benefits that brings.
+But it’s simply that the government wants to help businesses move into the digital age—with all the benefits.

-If you now need to follow the MTD for VAT rules then it’s the perfect opportunity to start taking advantage of the latest cloud accounting software for your tax accounts.
+If you now need to follow MTD for VAT, it’s the perfect opportunity to take advantage of the latest cloud accounting software for your tax accounts.
 Doing so will make your business much more efficient.

 Here’s what we cover in this article: